ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories.md

 ### Size the player

-Avoid delays by defining the story player’s `width` and `height` as inline styles.
-But you may define the story player's width, height, and other styles as you would any other element's style.
+You may define the story player's `width`, `height`, and other styles inline or as you would any other element's style.

 ```html
 <body>